snowdrop-bot/snowdrop-bot/README.md

 The id of the target document can be specified using `google.docs.report.document-id`.

-## Kubernetes / Openshift deployment
+## Kubernetes / OpenShift deployment

 During compilation resources for Kubernetes and OpenShift are generated.